escapist_title.jpg (12430 bytes)

 Horror fans can find something to frighten them with Chill, Call of Cthulhu, Kult, or many of the World of Darkness settings.
 The benefit of many of the horror games is that they take place in a contemporary setting, which makes playing a role a lit easier for those of us who live in the present day.

-Fans of comic-book or anime style adventures can find solace in Champions, Villians and Vigilanties, GURPS Supers, Big Eyes Small Mouth, or the games based on the Bubblegum Crisis and Sailor Moon anime series.
+Fans of comic-book or anime style adventures can find solace in Champions, Truth and Justice, Mutants & Masterminds, GURPS Supers, Big Eyes Small Mouth, or the games based on the Bubblegum Crisis and Sailor Moon anime series.

 If your tastes run to the unusual, you can try many of the "hybrid" settings that have become popular.
 Shadowrun mixes high fantasy with cyberpunk, with troll computer hackers, elven street mages, and dragons that run for public office.
 Deadlands mixes horror with the wild west; it's sequel, Hell On Earth takes the setting over two hundred years into it's future, for a mixture of horror, wild west, and Mad Max!
 Or, you can make your own alternative setting; take two or three GURPS books off of the shelf and turn them into a genre...
 Aztecs, Dinosaurs, and Space, anyone?